-- preventative treatment, such as preventative mastectomy - routine preventative examinations and check-ups - genetic screening tests to check whether: - you have a medical condition when you have no symptoms - you have a genetic risk of developing a medical condition in the future - there is a genetic risk of you passing on a medical condition - genetic tests to identify a medical condition where the result of the test isn't proven to change the course of treatment.
-This might be because the course of treatment for your symptoms will be the same regardless of what medical condition has caused them. - any other preventative treatment or screening tests to see whether you have a medical condition if you do not have any symptoms.
+- preventative treatment, such as preventative mastectomy; or - routine preventative examinations and check ups; or - tests to check whether you have a medical condition when you have no symptoms; or - you have a risk of developing a medical condition in the future; or - there is a risk of you passing on a medical condition; or - tests where the result of the test wouldn't change the course of treatment.
+This might be because the course of treatment for your

+- symptoms will be the same regardless of what medical condition has caused them: or - preventative treatment or screening tests that are unproven or where they are used to direct treatment that is not established as being effective or is unproven; or - any other preventative treatment to see whether you have a medical condition if you do not have any symptoms.